-Publisher: Vuyo Seripe (Geko)
+Publishing Editor: Vuyo Seripe (Geko)

 Typesetting, design and layout: Geko Publishing (Pty) Ltd

-Cover artwork by: Geko Publishing (Pty) Ltd
+Cover artwork: Geko Publishing (Pty) Ltd

 Date of release: October 2018

-Editors: Prof Thapelo Otlogetswe and Thato Rossouw
+Contributing editors: Prof Thapelo Otlogetswe and Thato Rossouw

 Sankomota: An Ode in One Album – A Reflective Essay is the result of many years of research and obsession about the music and band of Sankomota.
 The book is a slim offering that offers insights into the first album ever recorded in Lesotho, Sankomota by the band Sankomota.
 Recorded in 1983, this album became an instant classic.
 Mofokeng’s essay touches on mythology, performance, language and politics of this important band that was at the frontier of anti-apartheid and freedom music.
 In this essay Mofokeng attempts to paint a broad image of the musical landscape of the time and unveil the musical obsessions of Sankomota.
 This book is not definitive, but it is a worthwhile addition to the body of literature and to an ethno-musical understanding of SA’s musical history.